 BOP is a partnership of schools, businesses, nonprofits, and individuals all working together to grow oysters and make our city a healthier and more resilient place to live.
-The project was founded by New York Harbor School and built over the past four years through extensive collaboration and consultation with teachers, scientists, engineers, architects, policy makers, and local communities who are actively working to restore their local marine environment.
+The project was founded out of New York Harbor School and built over the past four years through extensive collaboration and consultation with teachers, scientists, engineers, architects, policy makers, and local communities who are actively working to restore their local marine environment.
 Harbor School continues to serve as the production hub of BOP, growing more than a million oysters per year and providing facilities, expertise, and a corps of dedicated students to support these large-scale efforts.
 None of this, however, would be possible without BOP partners who make the goals of restoration a reality.
 Each partner provides a unique contribution to sustain and support the Project, from design and implementation to long-term monitoring and sustainability.
 BOP partners may also choose to serve on our advisory committee, which sets yearly operating plans and helps to develop our long-term strategy, goals, and metrics for community based restoration and education.
 If your organization believes it may have a role to play in any aspect of this process, please do not hesitate to get in touch with us.
 We look forward to working with you!

 The 1772 Foundation was so named in honor of its first restoration project, Liberty Hall in Union, New Jersey built in 1772 by Governor Livingston, the first governor of that state.
 It is the Foundation’s hope to continue in the tradition of Liberty Hall to preserve our architectural, cultural, and environmental heritage for future generations.
 1772 Foundation has supported the Billion Oyster Project with grants totaling $150,000 to help restore the native oyster populations in New York Harbor, and in doing so restore a powerful cultural connection to our estuary which oysters provided.